 With regard to sewerage provision, Yorkshire Water and United Utilities are the key sewerage providers.
-Where public sewage treatment is not provided, septic tanks are in existence.
+Where public sewage treatment is not provided, septic tanks private sewage treatment systems and cesspools are in existence.

 Licensed surface water and groundwater abstraction within the district is regulated by the Environment Agency, and a register is kept by them.
 Craven District Council operates an ongoing private water sampling programme and keeps a register of all known private water supplies within the district.